 Spirals of all kinds, fern fronds, how they unfurl, and koru, representing new life and rebirth, have long fascinated me as potent images for their graphic nature as well as their symbolic meanings.

-My sculptural work has incorporated these elements and has been evolving through organic shapes to vessels evoking journeys to new lives , reflecting the migratory nature of this country, and the similarity of symbols and patterns in different cultures.
+My sculptural work also incorporated these elements and has been evolving through organic shapes to vessels evoking journeys to new lives, reflecting the migratory nature of this country, and the similarity of symbols and patterns in different cultures.